princeVerma73/Kinship-Verification-Siamese-Network/README.md

 ## 📂 Dataset

-This project is trained on the **Recognizing Families In the Wild (RFIW / Families In The Wild - FIW)** kinship dataset.
+This project was trained using the **Recognizing Families In the Wild (RFIW)** dataset, derived from the **Families In The Wild (FIW)** benchmark, one of the largest publicly available datasets for kinship verification research.

 ### Dataset Statistics